-Score explanation: Lecture 2.
-BA on "nutrition" and "psychosomatic medicine" this topic was briefly mentioned.
+Score explanation: 2.
+BA, Lecture on "nutrition" and "psychosomatic medicine" this topic was briefly mentioned.
+2 1.16.

-1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: 1 B4 year lecture: "Human and Environment" 3 slides on the carbon footprint of

-Score explanation: 1.
-BA year, lecture: "Human and Environment" 3 slides on the carbon footprint of the healthcare system in the UK and the pharma industries carbon footprint

-1.17.
-Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 2 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 2 Score explanation: 1.
+BA year, lecture: "Human and Environment" 3 slides on the carbon footprint of the healthcare system in the UK and the pharma industries carbon footprint 1.17.
+Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) Score The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment (2 points) 0 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
 Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfil this metric.
-1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
+(2 points).
+0 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions 1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
-1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) Score explanation: I. BA year, lecture: "Sustainabiliy in medical school": 1 slide: weight of waste produces during hip and knee replacements in the US, no mitigation advice though I. BA year, lecture: "Sustainabiliy in medical school": 1. slide: detergents, heavy metals, weight of waste produces during hip and knee replacements in the US, though no strategies
+(1 point) 0 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated.
+(1 point) 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions.
+(1 point) 0 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
+(1 point) 0 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) (1 point) 1 Score explanation: I. BA year, lecture: "Sustainabiliy in medical school": 1 slide: weight of waste produces during hip and knee replacements in the US, no mitigation advice though I. BA year, lecture: "Sustainabiliy in medical school": 1. slide: detergents, heavy metals, weight of waste produces during hip and knee replacements in the US, though no strategies Curriculum: Clinical Applications 1.18.
+In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
+Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
+(2 points) Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
+(1 points) No, there are no strategies introduced for having conversations with patients about climate change.
+(0 points) Score Assigned: 0 Score explanation: As far as we know, this topic is not covered in the curriculum.
+1.19.
+In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points) Only elective coursework includes strategies for taking an environmental history.
+(1 point) No, the curriculum does not include strategies for taking an environmental history.
+(0 points) Score Assigned: